English (BA)

 Visiting Authors: Meet and Learn from Renowned Writers

-Our Visiting Authors series brings novelists, poets, memoirists, journalists, essayists and other successful writers to campus.
-We’ve welcomed wordsmiths such as Kaveh Akbar, Leila Chatti, Matt Hart, Michael Martone, Adrian Matejka.
+Our Visiting Authors series brings novelists, poets, memoirists, journalists, essayists, and other successful writers to campus.
+We’ve welcomed wordsmiths such as Kaveh Akbar, Leila Chatti, Matt Hart, Michael Martone, and Adrian Matejka.

 Meet Our Faculty